 First of all, Matt Mullenweg and Mike Little created WordPress in May 2003.
-They started building a blogging platform on a downed application b2/cafelog.
-Not long after that, the project was abandoned, they decided to fork it and continue to develop their own.
+They started building a blogging platform on a downed application b2/catalog.
+Not long after that, the project was abandoned, and they decided to fork it and continue to develop their own.

 In January 2004, they released the first version of WordPress (WordPress 1.0).
 It was very different from the content management system right now because you realize it has a lot of features.

-However, it used to have only a few key features that we still use today, such as WordPress editor, easy installation, nice permanent link usage, user admin system, comments management,…
+However, it used to have only a few key features that we still use today, such as WordPress editor, easy installation, nice permanent link usage, user admin system, and comments management.

 The development stage

 WordPress history from 2004 to 2005

 Since 2004, WordPress has undergone many major transformations.
 An open-source community with thousands of members continuously developed, managed, and operated the WordPress project.
 They work remotely, many are volunteers.
 Moreover, they meet at a conference called WordCamp.
 WordPress is still on the rise and a new version is usually released every 2 or 3 months.
 Each version has new features added and security updates.

 The first version of WordPress that supports plugins was version 1.2, released in May 2004.
 The programs were developed independently, through which new functions can be added to WordPress.
 Then, in February 2005, they added the ability to manage themes.
 The vast majority of themes and plugins have been (and are) being created by WordPress users themselves.